zer0Kerbal/MoarKerbals/readme.md

 > - Have a request?
 Glad to have them, kindly submit through GitHub.
 > - Want to add support for life support and colony mods.
 Drop a patch through GitHub to have it included. :D

-~~It requires a large amount of electricity to operate, and [@`strideknight`][LINK:strideknight] always played with Roverdude's MKS and TAC's Life Support, so it automatically integrates with them to require Biomass or other materials.
+~~It requires a large amount of electricity to operate, and [@`strideknight`][strideknight] always played with Roverdude's MKS and TAC's Life Support, so it automatically integrates with them to require Biomass or other materials.
 Also, [strideknight] included configs for the Community Tech Tree.
 Both require ModuleManager to integrate.~~

-MoarKerbals was inspired by [@`strideknight`][LINK:strideknight] 's desire to have a small colony of kerbals living in zeppelins around Jool who populate the planet, evolve their own society, and then to go to war with the "grounders" back on Kerbin.
+MoarKerbals was inspired by [@`strideknight`][strideknight] 's desire to have a small colony of kerbals living in zeppelins around Jool who populate the planet, evolve their own society, and then to go to war with the "grounders" back on Kerbin.

-This was [@`strideknight`][LINK:strideknight]'s first mod and it runs fine, so let me know if you find any bugs.
+This was [@`strideknight`][strideknight]'s first mod and it runs fine, so let me know if you find any bugs.
 All constructive feedback/suggestions are also welcome.
 Enjoy!

 #### Known issue(s)

-- If you use a third party mod to transfer kerbals, like ShipManifest, the PAW/RMB might have ghost listings until a the vessel is reloaded.
+* If you use a third party mod to transfer kerbals, like ShipManifest, the PAW/RMB might have ghost listings until a the vessel is reloaded.

-***
+---

 ### Localization _work in progress_